 Traveling is one of the greatest passions in life.
 The feeling of being somewhere you have never been before, seeing new things, meeting new people, and experiencing something completely different than what you have known in the past.
 While the world is a big place, there are still some hidden gems that few people stumble across when traveling.
 Of course, most of these places are crowded and touristy now, but they used to be a lot more peaceful and secluded.

 One of the most exciting parts of camping is planning your trip and packing up everything you need to have the best possible experience.
-Before you know it, you’re off on the open road with everything you need in the back of your car, or safely under a truck bed cover from somewhere like Peragon until you get to your destination.
+Before you know it, you’re off on the open road with everything you need in the back of your car or camper van (check this page to know more about how to rent a van).
 There is a lot of debate over which items are essential for camping.
 If you’re packing for a short weekend trip, you’ll have a different list than someone heading out for a month-long hike.
 There is no right answer.
 Packing for your trip is a matter of personal preference, but there are several items that no serious camper should leave behind.
+You could keep them safely under a truck bed cover from somewhere like Peragon until you get to your destination.
 Getting together the essentials doesn’t have to cost an enormous amount of money either, since there are plenty of money-saving coupons and codes out there, such as these https://www.raise.com/coupons/cabelas Cabala’s savings over on Raise, making camping accessible for all who wish to partake in it.